 All About Certification — A Blog Series: Table of Contents

-This article is one part in a series I wrote in 2019 to address questions that I frequently receive about training courses and certifications.
+This article is one part in a series I started in 2019 to address questions that I frequently receive about training courses and certifications.

-I am a Professional Scrum Trainer, PST, licensed by Scrum.org.
-I’ll not hide my obvious bias toward our catalogue of courses and certifications.
+I’ll not hide my bias toward the Scrum.org and ProKanban.org certifications.
 Other organizations may provide similar courseware and competing certifications and I encourage all readers to explore those options on their own.
 I’ll add only this word of caution: As interest grows in Agile practices worldwide, certifications are popping up everywhere.
 Be careful out there!
 Not all certifications are credible, some are worse than useless.

 Contact me anytime if you are having difficulty assessing the credibility and value of training options.